univention/guardian/docs/guardian-manual/management-ui.rst

    Edit button for listed capabilities.

-The page to edit the clicked capability looks like this:
+The page to edit a capability looks like :numref:`editing-a-capability-of-a-role-fig`.

+.. _editing-a-capability-of-a-role-fig:

 .. figure:: /images/management-ui/capability_edit_page.png
    :width: 100%